 Here are a few free activities to check out:

 Playdates there is something about kids having their friends over to play they love it!
 It is also an excellent opportunity for parents to have some adult conversation, why not make afternoon tea.
 Check out These 10 easy snack ideas Which are perfect and fun for an afternoon playdate.

 Building indoor dens, fill a basket with sheets, blankets and cushions.
 How to make a den

 Capture the Flag at your local playing field park round up all your mum friends take a big picnic and let the kids run off all that extra energy.
-How to play For more indoor and outdoor activities, inspirational ideas check out my children's craft and children's activities. & 10 Fun Summer Holiday Activities your children will love
+For more inspirational ideas check out my children's craft and children's activities. & 10 Fun Summer Holiday Activities your children will love

 You don't have to spend a lot of money on arts, and craft bits and bobs, Poundland and home and bargains are fantastic for picking bits up for a busy box.
 Make use of all your recycling and let the children make their very own junk monsters.

 Giant chalks always went down well when my girls were little, making our garden look colourful and pretty.